-But for those of you who want to try Airbnbing—aren’t sure—but would like to hear about all the stuff that doesn’t make the news (but could potentially be a nightmare) we’ve listed our personal worst Airbnb stories below.
+But for those of you curious about Airbnb-ing—but aren’t sure—who would like to hear about all the stuff that doesn’t make the news (but could potentially be a nightmare), we’ve listed our personal worst Airbnb stories below.

 We’ve also included tips for how to avoid your very own house of horrors.